 DEAR UP: You could move.

-Pauline Phillips’s daughter Jeanne Phillips began working with her mother as a teenager answering mail from other teenagers in order to earn her allowance.
+Pauline Phillips’s daughter, Jeanne Phillips, began working with her mother as a teenager answering mail from other teenagers in order to earn her allowance.
 When her mother began experiencing the onset of Alzheimer’s disease in the mid-1980s, Jeanne began writing the column.
-Jeanne was acknowledged publicly as the co-creater of “Dear Abby” in 2000 and Pauline officially retired in 2002.
-Like her mother, Jeanne has been an unwavering and compassionate supporter of LGBT people and full equal rights, having come out publicly for marriage equality in 2007.
+Jeanne was acknowledged publicly as the co-creator of “Dear Abby” in 2000, and Pauline officially retired in 2002.
+Like her mother, Jeanne has been an unwavering and compassionate supporter of LGBTQ people and full equal rights, having come out publicly for marriage equality in 2007.
 That same year Jeanne was awarded the first ever “Straight for Equality” award from PFLAG (then known as Parents and Friends of Lesbians and Gays).
 Jeanne’s mother first recommended PFLAG to the distraught parent of a gay child in a “Dear Abby” column in 1984.

 To learn more about Pauline Phillips and the “Dear Abby” column, have a look at the resources below.

 To get a better sense of Pauline Phillips and what she was like in person, have a look at this episode of Larry King Live from January 8, 1990.

 Archives of the “Dear Abby” column are available from 1991 to the present on this website.

 The “Dear Abby” column is credited by PFLAG as helping them to gain national attention in the 1980s.
 For more on PFLAG, you can listen to our episode with PFLAG founders Jeanne and Morty Manford here.

 The Daily Beast collected some of Pauline Phillips’s most quippish “Dear Abby” responses.

 The New York Times published Pauline Phillips’s obituary in January 2013.
 It contains some fascinating stories, more of her “flinty” replies, and a brief summary of her life.